Community Life Standards Policy

 - Enter or remain in any University building or area without authorization when the building or area is officially closed or restricted for designated purposes or to designated individuals.

 - Ambrose is a smoke free campus.
 Smoking and vaping is prohibited anywhere on the Ambrose campus including within all Ambrose buildings as well as outdoor spaces, parking lots or any vehicle on Ambrose property.

 - The use of cannabis and tobacco is highly discouraged, along with other substances that may be addictive or unhealthy.

 - The recreational usage, possession and distribution of cannabis, tobacco and vaping is prohibited at any Ambrose sponsored event or activity (e.g. travel studies, athletic events, club events).

-- Any student seeking an exemption related to the use of medicinal cannabis usage can inquire with the Director of Community Life in the Student Development Office.
+- Any student seeking an exemption related to the use of medicinal cannabis usage can inquire with the Director of Community Life in the Student Life Office.

 - Please refer to the Ambrose Smoke Free Campus Policy for further information.

 Ambrose takes a responsible freedom approach to alcohol use for those aged 18 and older [18 is the legal drinking age in the province of Alberta].
 Students will practice moderation, careful judgment and self-control in their choices and avoid participation in events where the main purpose is the consumption of alcohol.
 The possession and consumption of alcohol is prohibited on campus, including in Residence.